juliawiggeshoff/supermatrix-tree/README.md

 `conda env create --file environment.yaml`

-If you followed what I recommended in the [System requirements](https://gitlab.leibniz-lib.de/jwiggeshoff/rna-seq-to-busco#local-machine), run this intead:
+If you followed what I recommended in the [System requirements](https://gitlab.leibniz-lib.de/jwiggeshoff/ml-supermatrix-tree#local-machine), run this intead:

 `mamba env create --file environment.yaml`

-The environment from rna-seq-to-busco is created
+The environment from ml-supermatrix-tree is created

 4. *Always* activate the environment before running the workflow